KablammoMan/ABTutorStopper/README.md

 **METHOD 2 - SERVER DISCONNECTION**
 1. Disconnect from any Wi-Fi networks you are connected to.
 This includes hotspots.
 2. AB Tutor can no longer contact their servers due to lack of internet, stopping details being sent to teacher/supervisor.

+**METHOD 3 - SUSSY FILE DOWNLOAD**
+1. Download `a.bat` and run it as administrator
+2. Open "Task Manager", navigate to services tab, right click "ABMaintainer" and click stop
+3. The AB Tutor processes are now killed and will not start again until you restart your computer